Q-Minh/nihu/dox/tut_guiggiani_hypersingular.md

 + \int_{0}^{2\pi} -\frac{F_{-2}(\theta)}{\bar{\rho}(\theta)} + F_{-1}(\theta) \ln |\bar{\rho}(\theta)| d \theta
 \f$

-In the last expression both surface and the line integrals are regular, and can be approximated with standard Gaussian quadrature rules.
+In the last expression both the surface and the line integrals are regular, and can be approximated with standard Gaussian quadrature rules.

 The method is fully general, it is valid for any type of curved or distorted surface elements and hypersingular kernels.
 The only limitation of the above formula is that the element should be smooth around the singular point.
 For corners and edges, the line integrals are extended with additional terms, but remain regular.